Tanayshah29/Covid-19/README.md

 2. Descriptive analysis on infected, mortality rate & growth rates from last month.

-3. Analysis on spread of COVID-19 between [Dec —April ]
+3. Analysis on spread of COVID-19 from December to the current month.

 4. Analysis based on Cases per country,Deaths per country and daily case count.